-As you will see, most of the sports medicine topics pertain to football – especially Clemson, South Carolina and the NFL – and very famous athletes.
-Honestly I choose topics for The Post and Courier that readers in the South want to read.
-I very much aim to write a syndicated sports medicine newspaper column or a column for a large publication.
+As you will see, most of the sports medicine topics pertain to football and very famous athletes.
+I aim to write a syndicated sports medicine newspaper column or a column for a large publication.
 If and when that happens, I will broaden the scope of topics for a broader audience.

 I was honored to be selected as the Category Expert Writer for Orthopedics by Answers.com.
-Like I try to do in my injury posts and my Sports Injury Locator, I write short explanations of a variety of orthopedic injuries and surgeries in easy-to-understand language.
+Like I try to do in my injury posts and my Sports Injury Locator, I wrote short explanations of a variety of orthopedic injuries and surgeries in easy-to-understand language for Answers.com.
 Many of these articles address musculoskeletal topics outside of sports medicine.

-I currently serve as a Featured Columnist for Bleacher Report, which, at the time of this writing, is the fourth most read sports website, with over 13 million monthly readers.
-I write articles about the injuries of professional and college athletes and sports medicine topics in professional and college sports.
+I served as a Featured Columnist for Bleacher Report, one of the most read sports websites, with over 13 million monthly readers.
+I wrote articles about the injuries of professional and college athletes and sports medicine topics in professional and college sports.